Pulling Out Of The Paris Climate Agreement Will Hurt Women Everywhere

 Advertisement

-Trump plans to announce the decision this week and is working with Environmental Protection Agency Administrator Scott Pruitt to determine how the U.S. will remove itself from the accord, which could take three years.
-Syria and Nicaragua are the only countries that rejected the agreement.
+Trump plans to announce the decision this week and is working with Environmental Protection Agency Administrator Scott Pruitt to determine how the US will remove itself from the accord, which could take three years.
+Russia is the only other industrialised country that has rejected the agreement.

 Climate change deniers (including the president) were strong opponents of the deal, but Republicans in Congress also claimed it would hurt the economy and cause energy prices to soar.